The best Halo games, ranked

-Halo is one of the most treasured shooter series around, and for good reason: the games are really friggin' good.
-It's hard to forget that first time you looked up at the titular ring in Combat Evolved, or those nights you spent ruining yourself trying to get through Halo 3’s Tsavo Highway on Legendary with three co-op buddies.
-How about when you scored a ‘Killimanjaro!’ spree on Last Resort during a heated online team deathmatch – we totally believe you did it – or just got caught up in the hymns of those outstanding soundtracks?
+The best Halo games list is always one to raise hackles because the entries are pretty damn good and everyone has their favorite.
+Everyone remembers the first / only time they scored a ‘Killimanjaro!’ spree on Last Resort during a heated online team deathmatch – we totally believe you did it.
+Or the first time you stared up at the titular ring in Combat Evolved, or those nights you spent ruining yourself trying to get through Halo 3’s Tsavo Highway on Legendary with three co-op buddies.

-Now that is out, the series has hit nine major releases.
+With Halo Infinite arriving in the coming months, there's no better time to think about what you'd rank as the number one in a list of best Halo games.
 Everyone has their favorites, but with such a selection of highly praised games, we have to ask: which one’s the best?
 Read on to see how we’ve ranked every Halo, from worst to best, and try not to mentally stick us with a plasma grenade should you disagree with the order…

 9. Halo Wars 2